JerryAZR/PatchJam/proposal.md

 |-----------|----------------------|--------------|-------|-------|-------|
 | Items     | A,B,C,D,E,F,G,H,null |              |       |       |       |
 | Count     | 9                    | 0            | -2    | 0     | 1     |

+## Beyond the Last Container

+When items overflow past the last container, instead of vanishing they can spill into special sinks that change the game state.

+* A **Null Sink** creates placeholder “null” items, useful as strange resources or corrupt clutter.
+* A **Rules Container** corrupts gameplay logic, rewriting item behaviors or win conditions in unexpected ways.
+* A **Scene Objects Container** directly alters the environment, spawning objects, toggling doors, or triggering world changes.

+These sinks turn overflow into a puzzle mechanic, letting players exploit bugs to bend both rules and reality.